D-Wave Quantum Inc. (NYSE: QBTS)

 Leap Quantum Cloud Service

-D-Wave’s customers interface with its systems through the Leap™ quantum cloud service.
+D-Wave’s customers interface with the Advantage quantum computer through the Leap™ quantum cloud service.
 Leap delivers immediate, real-time access to the company’s Advantage quantum computer and quantum hybrid solver service, all with enterprise-class performance and scalability.

 Leap allows developers proficient in Python to get started building and running quantum applications.
 Through a seamless and secure cloud-based connection, users can easily start solving complex problems of up to 1 million variables and 100,000 constraints.

 Using Leap, D-Wave customers have developed quantum hybrid applications for use cases in manufacturing, logistics, financial services, life sciences, materials science, retail and transportation.
-By eliminating the need to wait hours, days or weeks to get good answers to a broad array of problems, D-Wave is helping businesses move forward.
+By eliminating the need to wait hours, days, or even weeks, to get good answers to a broad array of problems, D-Wave is helping businesses accelerate solutions to their complex computing problems.

 From there, the team coordinates with customers to get their hybrid quantum applications up and running, providing ongoing Leap quantum cloud access to ensure the application is operating smoothly and delivering real business value.